Back to Blogs

 Example: If an employee earns $25 per hour and works 40 hours per week: $25 × 40 × 2 = $2,000 per biweekly paycheck (gross)

-In calendar years like 2026, biweekly payroll may include 27 pay periods instead of 26.
+In payroll calendars that include 27 pay periods, biweekly payroll may cover additional workweeks.
 For hourly employees, this usually means they are paid for the additional hours worked during the extra pay period.
 As a result, total annual earnings can be higher, depending on actual hours worked, since pay is tied directly to time worked rather than a fixed annual salary.

 Biweekly pay formula (hourly employees): Hourly rate × Hours worked per week × 2